Korean Grammar Point

 Key Takeaways

-• ~죠 is used to seek confirmation or agreement.
+• ~죠 is a polite sentence ending used to seek agreement, make suggestions, or state assumed information.

 Quick Recap Quiz